Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 Joshua Tree (Town)

-Take a picture by the 20ft Cowboy Big Josh at the station gift shop.
+Take a picture by the 20ft Cowboy Big Josh at The Station’s gift shop.

 Visit the World Famous Crochet Museum

 One of the most photographed places in Joshua Tree is this small museum located in the back of a store.
-Take a look at the different crochet pieces and the funky art outside of the museum.
+Take your time looking at all the different crochet pieces and the funky art outside of the museum.

 Beauty Bubble Salon and Museum

 A time machine!
 The owner, Jeff Hafler has spent over 30 years collecting more than 3,000 vintage beauty artifacts.
-He was super nice and encouraged me to look at all the rooms and take photos.
-Some people call Jeff “America’s Hairstorian” and yes, it’s not just a museum, locals come to this place to get their hair done.
+He was super nice and encouraged me to walk into all the rooms and take photos.
+Some people call Jeff an “America’s Hairstorian” and yes, Beauty Bubble is not just a museum, locals come to this place to get their hair done.
 This is a classic Americana roadside attraction that you can’t miss.

 Noah Purifoy Outdoor Museum

-This outdoor museum is located in a residential area of Joshua Tree, about an 8 minute drive from 29 Palms Highway.
+This outdoor museum is located in a residential area of Joshua Tree, about 8 minutes from 29 Palms Highway.
 It will require you to drive down an unpaved road.

 African-American artist Noah Purifoy spent most of his life between Los Angeles and Joshua Tree.
-He was also the co-founder of the Watts Towers art center in LA, where he used debris from the riots.
+He was also the co-founder of the Watts Towers Art Center in LA.
 Known for his junk sculptures, Noah became a leader of the assemblage art movement.
-He passed away in 2004 in Joshua Tree, where his legacy continues to attract thousands of tourists every year.
-The Noah Purifoy Museum is open to the public everyday and is free of charge, but donations are accepted on the website.
-Some of the exhibits were very odd, like the tower made out of toilets.
-This place really highlights the artsy atmosphere of Joshua Tree, which is outdoor, funky and eclectic.
+He passed away in 2004 in Joshua Tree, where his legacy and work continues to attract thousands of tourists every year.
+The Noah Purifoy Museum is open to the public every day and is free of charge.
+Donations are also accepted on the website.
+Some of the exhibits were very odd, like the tower made of toilets.
+This place really highlights the artsy atmosphere of Joshua Tree: funky and eclectic.

 Pioneertown

 I went there on my first day to have dinner at Pappy + Harriets, a landmark in Pioneertown.
-There were moments on my drive when I felt as if I was on Mars with the rocky landscape.
+There were moments throughout my drive there where I felt as if I was on Mars, with the rocky landscape.
 This small town near Yucca Valley was built in the 1950s for Gary Cooper’s film, Along Came Jones.
 Pappy + Harriets is located right at the entrance of Pioneertown.
 It was drizzling when I got there, and from what I could see, there was not much going on.
-It’s cute for a few photo ops, but other than that, there isn’t a whole lot to do.
+Other than taking a few photos and visiting the businesses, there isn’t much to do.

 Yucca Valley